giantswarm/rfc/single-registry-architecture/README.md

 #### China extension

 - we try to setup automated geo-replication between Europe and China
+  - we have to go through [the formal procedure](https://learn.microsoft.com/en-us/azure/china/overview-sovereignty-and-regulations)
 - switch China clusters to use the new ACR-China registry
 - shut down `crsync` entirely
 - delete Aliyun registry